vipermu/ganimation/README.md

 This project contains an implementation of [GANimation](https://arxiv.org/pdf/1807.09251.pdf) by Pumarola et al. using [StarGAN code](https://github.com/yunjey/stargan) by @yunjey as baseline.

-We provide pretrained models and the preprocessed CelebA dataset to facilitate the training process of this model.
+I provide pretrained models and the preprocessed CelebA dataset to facilitate the training process of this model.
 We also explain though the process of preparing the data for training these models and the parameters that one needs to modify.

 ## Setup